unfoldingWord-dev/translationStudio-Info/docs/tNavigate.rst

-tS for Android: Navigation in a Project *
+tS for Android™: Navigation in a Project *
 ==============================================

 .. image:: ../images/tSforAndroid.gif